benji6/virtual-audio-graph/README.md

 ```

-`virtualAudioGraph.update` takes an array of virtual audio node parameters, then internally it creates a virtual audio graph which it compares to any previous updates and updates the actual audio graph accordingly.
+`virtualAudioGraph.update` takes an object representing the desired audio graph, then internally it creates a virtual audio graph which it compares to any previous updates and updates the actual audio graph accordingly.

 In the example above we create a single oscillatorNode, which is connected to a single gainNode which in turn is connected to the virtualAudioGraph output.
 Below is an explanation of properties for virtualAudioNode parameter objects:

 - `node` - name of the node we are creating.

-- `output` - an key or array of keys for nodes this node connects to. ```'output'``` connects this node to the virtualAudioGraph output.
+- `output` - a key or array of keys for nodes this node connects to. ```'output'``` connects this node to the virtualAudioGraph output.
 You can also connect a node to a valid AudioParam using an object with a `key` property corresponding to the destination virtual-node key and a `destination` property with a string value specifying the AudioParam destination.
 See below:

 ```javascript